idekerlab/cellmaps_coembedding/docs/usage.rst

     Percentage to use for dropout layers in the neural network.

 - ``--l2_norm``
-    If set, performs L2 normalization on coembeddings (ProteinGPS only).
+    If set, performs L2 normalization on coembeddings (ProteinProjector only, formerly ProteinGPS).

 - ``--lambda_triplet``
-    Weight for triplet loss (ProteinGPS only).
+    Weight for triplet loss (ProteinProjector only, formerly ProteinGPS).
 (Default: 1.0)

 - ``--mean_losses``
-    If set, uses the mean of the loss functions instead of the sum (ProteinGPS only).
+    If set, uses the mean of the loss functions instead of the sum (ProteinProjector only, formerly ProteinGPS).

 - ``--batch_size``
-    Batch size for training (ProteinGPS only).
+    Batch size for training (ProteinProjector only, formerly ProteinGPS).
 (Default: 16)

 - ``--triplet_margin``
-    Margin for triplet loss (ProteinGPS only).
+    Margin for triplet loss (ProteinProjector only, formerly ProteinGPS).
 (Default: 1.0)

 - ``--learn_rate``
-    Learning rate for the optimizer (ProteinGPS only).
+    Learning rate for the optimizer (ProteinProjector only, formerly ProteinGPS).
 (Default: 1e-4)

 - ``--hidden_size_1``
-    Size of the first hidden layer in the neural network (ProteinGPS only).
+    Size of the first hidden layer in the neural network (ProteinProjector only, formerly ProteinGPS).
 (Default: 512)

 - ``--hidden_size_2``
-    Size of the second hidden layer in the neural network (ProteinGPS only).
+    Size of the second hidden layer in the neural network (ProteinProjector only, formerly ProteinGPS).
 (Default: 256)

 - ``--save_update_epochs``
-    If set, saves the model state at specified epoch intervals (ProteinGPS only).
+    If set, saves the model state at specified epoch intervals (ProteinProjector only, formerly ProteinGPS).

 - ``--negative_from_batch``
-    If set, uses negative samples from the same batch for triplet loss (ProteinGPS only).
+    If set, uses negative samples from the same batch for triplet loss (ProteinProjector only, formerly ProteinGPS).

 - ``--fake_embedding``
     If set, generates fake co-embeddings.